-Activity Estimated Cost Assumptions GSP Implementation and Management for GS As GSP Implementation Program Management \$120,000 annually Assumes annual costs of grant administration for regional projects or programs, or potential Plan updates.
-Also includes professional services to support the joint activities of the three GSAs such as costs for coordination & facilitation of SC & CC meetings.
-GSA Administration Approx. \$1M annually for all GSAs combined Costs for MIUGSA and MSGSA estimated at \$400K per year each, TIWD estimated at \$140K per year.
+Activity Estimated Cost Assumptions GSP Implementation and Management for GSAs GSP Implementation Program Management \$ 120200,000 annually Assumes annual costs of grant administration for regional projects or programs, or potential Plan updates.
+Also includes professional services to support the joint activities of the three GSAs such as costs for coordination & facilitation of SAC & CC meetings.
+GSA Administration Approx. \$1M annually for all GSAs combined Costs for are estimated at \$500K per year for MIUGSA, and \$400K per year for MSGSA, and estimated at \$400K per year each, TIWD estimated at \$140K per year for TIWD.
 These include general GSA operating costs, professional services, and costs for coordination of GSA Board meetings.
 Public Outreach \$75,000 annually Assumes costs for creating communication materials, website updates (incl. maintenance and hosting), and conducting 2 public workshops per year.
-Monitoring Program \$85,000 annually for all but the first year \$175,000 for first year due to one- time cost items for initial set up.
+Monitoring Program \$85,000 annually for all but the first year \$175,000 for first year due to one-time cost items for initial set up.
 Assumes costs for GW levels, evaluation of existing water level wells for additional construction information and/or permission for access to wells to collection data, coordination with existing programs , obtaining additional construction information for PWS wells, and data management.
 Does not include costs for new well installation.
 Developing Annual Reports \$50,000 annually (FY23-FY40) Additional costs during initial years (\$50,000-\$75,000 for FY20 - FY22) Includes data compiling and reporting on 1) General Information, 2) Basin Conditions, and 3) Plan Implementation Progress.
-Developing Five-Year Evaluation Reports \$800,000 every 5 years (across 2 fiscal years) Includes data compiling and reporting on progress for each relevant sustainability indicator, plan implementation progress and updates, monitoring network updates and progress in addressing data gaps, description of new information, amendments, and coordination.
-Implementing GSP-Projects and Management Actions Project 1: Planada Groundwater Recharge Basin Pilot Project \$395,292 Costs spread over 5 years.
-Project 2: El Nido Groundwater Monitoring Wells \$400,000 Costs occurred in first year.
-Project 3: Meadowbrook Water System Intertie Feasibility Study \$100,588 Costs spread over 1-2 years.
-Project 4: Merquin County Water District Recharge Basin \$1,400,000 Costs spread over 3 years.
+Developing Five-YearPeriodic Evaluation Reports \$800,000 every ~ 5 years (across 2 fiscal years) Includes data compiling and reporting on progress for each relevant sustainability indicator, plan implementation progress and updates, monitoring network updates and progress in addressing data gaps, description of new information, amendments, and coordination.
+Implementing GSP-Projects and Man agement Actions Project 1: Planada Groundwater Recharge Basin Pilot Project Merced \$ 395,292500,000 Costs spread over 53 years.